-This section provides details on the reconsideration and review process of regulatory decisions made by the Aged Care Quality and Safety Commissioner (Commissioner) in relation to the accreditation of a residential service and a quality assessor’s registration.
+This section provides details on the reconsideration and review process of regulatory decisions made by the Aged Care Quality and Safety Commissioner (Commissioner) relating to the accreditation of a residential service and a quality assessor’s registration.

-The Aged Care Quality and Safety Commission Rules 2018 (Rules) make provisions for reconsideration and review of certain decisions (reviewable decisions) made by the Commissioner under the Rules.
+The Aged Care Quality and Safety Commission Rules 2018 (Rules) provide for reconsideration and review of certain decisions (reviewable decisions) made by the Commissioner under the Rules.

-Reconsideration decisions are made by the Commissioner and those decisions may then be reviewed by the Administrative Appeals Tribunal (AAT).
-The AAT is a review authority independent of the Commission.
+Reconsideration decisions are made by the Commissioner.
+Those decisions may then be reviewed by the Administrative Appeals Tribunal (AAT), a review authority independent of the Commission.

 Key changes for aged care providers